 Over the last several years, we’ve been tracking the best microgyms in the world.
-Their success led us to build the Two-Brain Roadmap.
+Their success led us to build the Two-Brain Growth ToolKit.
 In this series, I’m sharing the six things they all have in common—The Six Habits of Highly Successful Gyms.

 I started the series in the previous post, and I’ll wrap it up on Jan.
 24 with a free webinar on the topic.